python/cpython/Doc/library/msvcrt.rst

    Locks the specified bytes.
 If the bytes cannot be locked, the program immediately tries again after 1 second.
-If, after 10 attempts, the bytes cannot be locked, :exc:`IOError` is raised.
+If, after 10 attempts, the bytes cannot be locked, :exc:`OSError` is raised.

 .. data:: LK_NBLCK
           LK_NBRLCK

    Locks the specified bytes.
-If the bytes cannot be locked, :exc:`IOError` is raised.
+If the bytes cannot be locked, :exc:`OSError` is raised.